shyamchandu305/demo1234/readme.md

-"hello github this is cmd"
+"Hello! github this is cmd"